caelum/vraptor-paperclip/README.markdown

 }
 ```

-The dafault behaviour is to crop the image in the center.
+The default behavior is to crop the image in the center.
 You can specify the
 type of cropping in the annotation.
 For example, to crop the image in the top
 left: `@Crop(width=100, height=100, type=CropType.TOP_LEFT)`